eric-wisniewski/capstone_2021/README.md

 ![Agriculture](https://github.com/eric-wisniewski/capstone_2021/blob/main/Graphs/US_Exp_Agr_Comp.png)

 Getting the data from the United States Department of Agriculutre, a reliable government agency, I wanted to observe the trends two years prior, and two years after the tariffs began.
 I decided to cut down the main exports from US to China to three main crops.
 Soybeans, Wheat, and Cotton.
-To really observe how effected the farmers were, I compared the total exports of the crops in the world to only China.
-The only missing values are exports of wheat to China in 2018 & 2019 due to China being top 10 in exports.
+To really observe how affected the farmers were, I compared the total exports of the crops in the world to only China.
+The only missing values are exports of wheat to China in 2018 & 2019 due to China being top 10 in exports for these goods.

+* Soybeans
+	> Within the graphic there is a clear decline from 2016 to 2018, with 2018 being the lowest year.
+Even though the exports to China dropped drastically, the US was still able to find many other suitors for this good, but it still did take a hit.
+Dropping from 57 million metric tons to 46, the farmers were affected, but still maintained a foothold and were able to recover in the following years.
+Overall the US economy did not take a massive blow.

+* Wheat & Cotton
+	> Although wheat exports are much more prevalent then cotton, exports to China for either good are not very high.
+The wheat crop may have been affected more, dropping from 27 miilion metric tons to 22, the following it year it leveled out around 26.
+Cotton saw a small but steady increase throught the whole time.

 ### US Vehicle Domestic Production & Sales ###

 ![domesProdSales](https://github.com/eric-wisniewski/capstone_2021/blob/main/Graphs/US_Prod_DomSale_Car.png)

+The data is from the Bureau of Trasportation, and contains total production (for passenger cars and commercial vehicles), and total domestic sales (also for passenger cars and commercial vehicles)

 ### US & China Vehicle Total Market Volumes ###